Back to blog

 • Exported energy can no longer be "banked" as kWh credits

-One of the most significant changes in the new solar policy is the introduction of mandatory battery storage.
+One of the biggest changes in the new solar policy is the role of battery storage.

 • Reduce grid congestion during peak solar production hours